 A snap-shot from Round 1 of the Minor Section minutes after the commencement of the Cork Congress 2024.
-Ronán Kelly (centre left) plays the London against Vincent System O'Connor in the Minor Section.
-Sean Kelleher who finished on 4/5 and a share of 3rd-5th place in the Minor also appears (bottom left), while Maksym Saltykov (top left) contemplates what to play against Adrien Metge's French Defence.
+Ronán Kelly (centre left) plays the London against Vincent System O'Connor.
+Sean Kelleher who finished on 4/5 and a share of 3rd-5th place in the Minor also left), while appears (bottom Maksym Saltykov (top left) contemplates what to play against Adrien Metge's French Defence.
 Photo: Andrew Kelly